 The museums of the Kulturforum in Berlin will arrange several temporary exhibitions in 2022 to enhance the wonderful permanent displays.
 The Gemäldegalerie (Paintings Gallery) will celebrate the life and work of local artist Anna Dorothea Therbusch (1721–1782) and stage the first-ever exhibition in Germany on the Florentine sculptor Donatello (ca. 1386–1466).
+A major exhibition will feature four monumental landscapes by David Hockney and a rediscovered Rembrandt.
 Graphic art by Albrecht Dürer, illustrations of Dante’s Divine Comedy, and designs by Jeanne Lanvin will also be displayed.
 The Kunstbibliothek will consider the allure of the incomplete (and broken) artworks, as well as host the international traveling Studio Tolerance works.
-Time-slot reservations are essential for all museums (and sometimes separately for special exhibitions too.
+Time-slot reservations are essential for some museums (and sometimes separately for special exhibitions too.
 Buy museum tickets online in advance from Tiqets, Get Your Guide, or SMB.

 Special Exhibitions in the Kulturforum Museums in Berlin in 2022

 The Staatliche Museen zu Berlin (State Museums of Berlin) have wonderful permanent displays in the various museums but temporary exhibitions bring more works out of storage and are often complemented by loans for world-class exhibitions.
 Most of the Berlin museums will have special exhibitions in 2022 — most are seen on the same ticket as the permanent collection and without a surcharge.